Wendy MacLeod

+Wendy MacLeod (born August 6, 1959) is an American playwright.

 Life and career

 MacLeod received a BA from Kenyon College in Gambier, Ohio, where she now teaches and is a playwright-in-residence.
-She also earned a MFA from the Yale School of Drama.
+She earned a MFA from the Yale School of Drama.

 Her works include the plays Sin and Schoolgirl Figure, both of which premiered at Chicago's Goodman Theatre and were directed by David Petrarca.
 Schoolgirl Figure was then optioned for film by HBO and Anvil Entertainment.
 MacLeod's The House of Yes premiered in San Francisco at the Magic Theatre and was the theatre's second-longest running show.
 It became an award-winning film by the same name in 1997, starring Parker Posey, which earned a Special Jury Award at the Sundance Film Festival.
-Other works include The Water Children, Things Being What They Are, Juvenilia, Apocalyptic Butterflies.
-Apocalyptic Butterflies was filmed by the BBC as Nativity Blues 1988, starring Alfred Molina.
+Other works by MacLeod include The Water Children, Things Being What They Are, Juvenilia, and Apocalyptic Butterflies.
+Apocalyptic Butterflies was filmed by the BBC as Nativity Blues in 1988, starring Alfred Molina.